-Featured Image: Gustave Caillebotte, Les raboteurs de parquet (The Floor Scrapers), 1875, oil on canvas, 102 x 146.5 cm (40.2 × 57.7 in.).
-It was bestowed by Caillebotte at his death in 1894 to the Musée du Luxembourg and, in 1929, transferred to the Musée du Louvre.
-In 1947 it was moved to the Galerie nationale du Jeu de Paume and, in 1986, brought to the Musée d’Orsay in Paris.
+Gustave Caillebotte, Les raboteurs de parquet (The Floor Scrapers), 1875, oil on canvas, 102 x 146.5 cm (40.2 × 57.7 in.).
+At his death in 1894, Caillebotte bestowed the painting to the Musée du Luxembourg where it was accepted.
+In 1929, it was transferred to the Musée du Louvre.
+It was relocated again in 1947 when it was moved to the Galerie nationale du Jeu de Paume.
+In 1986 it was brought to the Musée d’Orsay in Paris.

 By John P. Walsh